-ALL current regulations and requirements of Medi-Cal apply to MHSA PEI services.
+ALL current regulations and requirements of Medi-Cal apply to MHSA PEI services, barring the inclusion of Z-Code Diagnoses under the 2018 PEI expansion.
 Rules of Medi-Cal do not change because of PEI funding.
-In Appendix A, the MHSA PEI Programs Guide to Core Interventions, highlights the core services that should be the majority rendered for each EBP.
+In Appendix A, the MHSA PEI Programs Guide to Core Interventions, highlights the core services that should be at least 65% of services rendered for each EBP.

 Due to the requirement that Outcome Measures be administered, collected, and reported for each client that is claimed to PEI the following example illustrates how these services can be utilized as symptoms scales that drive clinical decision making.
-Administration of <a href="mailto:symptoms-symptom-sympto
+Administration of symptom scales for clinical purposes, such as assessing and monitoring client's symptoms and treatment progress, and guiding treatment planning are claimable services.
+The following is an example of how you might document symptom scales in a progress note: